Extended Riemannian Geometry I: Local Double Field Theory: Extended Riemannian geometry and pre-N Q -manifolds

 which requires the elements of $\CCX(\CM)$ to be of $\NN$-degree $n-1$.
-We immediately have the following simple statement: \begin{lemma} Since the Poisson bracket is of degree $-n$, we have $\{X,f\}=0$ for all $X\in\CCX(\CM)$ and $f$ of $\NN$-degree 0. \end{lemma}
+We immediately conclude the following simple statement: \begin{lemma} Since the Poisson bracket is of degree $-n$, we have $\{X,f\}=0$ for all $X\in\CCX(\CM)$ and $f$ of $\NN$-degree 0. \end{lemma}

-Note that $\mu_2$ is related to the ordinary derived bracket $\nu_2$ as follows. \begin{lemma} The map $\mu_2$ and the map
+Note that $\mu_2$ is related to the ordinary derived bracket $\nu_2$. \begin{lemma} The map $\mu_2$ and the map